OpenClosedOS/UnRayNeo/README.md

    - Reset the "Total Steps Since Last Consolidation" counter in the MEMORY
    - Clear the "Recent Summaries" list in the MEMORY
 5. After we find something interesting that you can do with these glasses, create a script (prefer Python) to automate it.
+6. Whenever you call some adb commands to get some info about the device add | tee sending the output also to the secret/{YEAR}-{MONTH}-{DAY}/{PATH} directory, feel free to come up with the path that is best suited for the task.